King-witcher/GLTech-2/README.md

 map.AddWall(wall);
 ```
 There are many ways to create sets of walls that build an object at once, but this tutorial won't aproach this owing to briefness.

-> Remarks:
-> As you probably guessed, you also should dispose walls.
-However, it's just for now, and the `Wall` class wont store unmanaged resources anymore in a while.

 After designing our raycastable map, we'll finally create our ```Camera : IDisposable``` and set it up to render whatever it sees in the map.
 Cameras doesn't need to be part of the map structure; they are only objects that navigates through the map information.
 Using a camera, for now, isn't as simple as it could.
 You need, first, to instantiate a camera with a map and the dimentions of the screen: